 Similar patterns are emerging in the results of a similar study in the D&S IFCA's District.
-D&S IFCA is currently co-funding a PhD with Plymouth University looking at the inshore ecology of European seabass in the southwest UK.
+D&S IFCA has co-funded a PhD with Plymouth University looking at the inshore ecology of European seabass in the southwest UK.
 As part of the PhD the Immature Bass Acoustic Stock Surveillance (I-BASS) project has tagged 146 European bass (25-60cm fork length) across three estuaries in Devon.
 Preliminary results (unpublished data) have demonstrated localized movements and high site fidelity to estuaries.
 Distance travelled in coastal areas is variable between individuals and affected by size, however is not thought to exceed 40km.
 Furthermore, a high proportion of individuals (including sexually mature fish) from multiple estuaries did not conduct winter spawning migrations and maintained high residency throughout the year.
 Individuals that did perform winter migrations also returned to the estuary which they inhabited the previous summer.
+O'Neill (2017) suggests that a lack of genetic population structure within UK bass stocks suggests that some mixing still occurs, primarily in spawning locations (O'Neill

-O'Neil (2017) suggests that a lack of genetic population structure within UK bass stocks suggests that some mixing still occurs, primarily in spawning locations (O'Neil 2017).
-However, only a few migrants per generation are required to prevent genetic separation and differences in behaviour and spatial use may still be significant in the sustainable management of the species (see Section 2.2.3).
+2017).
+However, only a few migrants per generation are required to prevent genetic separation and differences in behaviour and spatial use may still be significant in the sustainable management of the species.